nashville-software-school/bangazon-inc/book-1-orientation/chapters/ANATOMY_OF_CSHARP_APP.md

 ## Program.cs

-`Program.cs` is _usually_ the starting point of you C# program.
+`Program.cs` is _usually_ the starting point of your C# program.
 It contains a class called `Program` with method called `Main`.
 The `Main` method is always where the code starts executing.

 The code you have been writing at the top of the `Program.cs` file, should go inside the `Main` method from now on.